thannoz/notion_ai/README.md

-This is a notion-clone application integrated with ai.
+This is a notion like app integrated with ai.